 Low Level: 26% of students scored below 195, indicating they face relatively fewer challenges in the context of online learning.

 This classification helps in understanding the severity and prevalence of challenges, enabling targeted interventions to improve online learning experiences for higher education students.

 Objective 04: Attitude of students towards Online Learning.

+Table 3.
+Attitude of students towards online learning